CE-PhoenixCart/PhoenixCart/README.md

 ### Join the Phoenix Club

-If you wish to help steer the future direction of the software you need to join the [Phoenix Club](https://phoenixcart.org/forum/)
+If you wish to help steer the future direction of the software, please [sponsor](https://phoenixcart.org/phoenix_gopro.php) Phoenix and join the [Forum](https://phoenixcart.org/forum/).

 ## Helpful Links